openconnect/ocserv/doc/design.md

    data to the radius accounting server.
 See the SM_CMD_CLI_STATS message handling.

  * Gatekeeper for new user sessions.
-When the main process receives a valid cookie from a worker process, it will notify the security module which keeps the authentication state.
+The security module assigns a session ID (SID) to all connecting users.
+When the main process receives a request to resume a session with a SID from a worker process, it will notify the security module which keeps the authentication state.
 The security module will return any additional user configuration settings (received via radius or per-user config file) - See SM_CMD_AUTH_SESSION_OPEN and SM_CMD_AUTH_SESSION_CLOSE message handling.

 Currently it seems we require quite an amount of communication between the main process and the security module.
 That may affect scaling.
 If that